kushagarr/aws-eventbridge-cron/README.md

 - Schedule introspection helpers: `scheduleKind` returns a `ScheduleKind`, and `isRecurring` distinguishes recurring (`cron`/`rate`) expressions from `at(...)` one-time schedules.
+- Timezone-aware helpers: `AWS.EventBridge.Schedule` pairs expressions with an IANA timezone (via the `tz`/`tzdata` packages) and exposes `nextRunTimes` variants for UTC, local, or fully-zoned outputs.
 - Extensive property-based test suite that mirrors the behaviour documented by AWS.